TUHSD Open Enrollment

 "Open Enrollment" enables Arizona students to attend public schools outside their attendance area.
 In accordance with state law, the Tempe Union High School District has established an open enrollment policy and implemented an open enrollment program without charging tuition for non-resident students and resident transfer students.*

 With the exception of Compadre Academy, if your student resides within the borders of the high school that you would like for your student to attend, you do not need to apply for "open enrollment."
-Go directly to your school's registration page and follow their instructions.
+Go directly to your school's registration page and follow the instructions.

 *It is important that you do not withdraw your student from their current school until the open enrollment process is complete and you have been approved to register at the new school.